mwmlln/shinju_select/static/documentation/TESTING.md

 #### Checkout success page

- * Toast message includes all nessasary information including order number and email address.
+ * Toast message includes all necessary information including order number and email address.
- * All the informaion related to the order is included in the page include order number, order date, items in the order,shippping information and the amount of the order.
+ * All the information related to the order is included in the page include order number, order date, items in the order, shipping information and the amount of the order.

 #### My Profile page

- * Shipping infomation located on the left for bigger screen and top for smaller devices.
+ * Shipping information located on the left for bigger screen and top for smaller devices.
  * If user has filled the fields previously, fields are prefilled.
- * Update informaion button reflect the changes made and return to the same page with up-to-date informaion.
+ * Update information button reflect the changes made and return to the same page with up-to-date information.
  * Toast message displays to notify the change.
- * Order history is located on the right on the bigger screen and below the delivery infomation on smaller device screens.
+ * Order history is located on the right on the bigger screen and below the delivery information on smaller device screens.
  * Write a review link in purchase history opens create review page

 #### Create/Edit review page